false

 Paul Kurtz

-Career highlights include experience on the ground as a weapons inspector in Iraq and North Korea, serving as Political Advisor in Northern Iraq, coordinating the immediate response to the attacks of September 11, planning a national cyber defense program, to turning an idea to automate cyber intelligence management into a successful company (TruSTAR) ultimately acquired by Splunk.
+Career highlights include serving on the ground as a weapons inspector in Iraq and North Korea, acting as Political Advisor in Northern Iraq, coordinating the immediate response to the September 11 attacks, and planning a national cyber defense program.
+Paul also turned a groundbreaking idea to automate cyber intelligence management into a successful venture that Splunk ultimately acquired.

 Security 4 Min Read